rja-xx/Govie2/README.md

 # Govie2
-Save your films at the movies
+Save your films at the movies.
+A spare time project by Ionic enthusiasts.

 ## Setup for mac in Terminal
 * Make sure git is installed. (git --version) On os x you might need to update xcode (xcode-select --install)